Economy is top issue for Pennsylvania voters; poll

 HARRISBURG, Pa.
 (WHTM) — Crime, healthcare, education, the economy, crime, COVID-19, immigration, Russia’s war in Ukraine, climate change, and childcare are all ongoing topics of conversation and issues that the United States continues to face.

-A new WHTM/Emerson College Polling/The Hill poll shows that 38.2% of Pennsylvania voters think the economy (jobs, inflation, taxes) is the most important issue facing the United States.
+A new WJET/WFXP/Emerson College Polling/The Hill poll shows that 38.2% of Pennsylvania voters think the economy (jobs, inflation, taxes) is the most important issue facing the United States.

 TheHill reported this week that the economy faces mounting threats from the war in Ukraine and a COVID-19 surge in China, which could impact inflation even more.